-The first two ingredients include turkey and chicken, defined by AAFCO1 as “the clean combination of flesh and skin… derived from the parts or whole carcasses” of the named poultry.
+The first two ingredients in this recipe are turkey and chicken, defined by AAFCO1 as “the clean combination of flesh and skin… derived from the parts or whole carcasses” of the named poultry.

 Turkey and chicken are rich in all ten amino acids required by a dog to sustain life.

-The third item is turkey broth.
+The next two ingredients are turkey broth and chicken broth.
 Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common finding in many canned products.

-The fifth ingredient includes herring.
+The sixth ingredient is herring.
 Herring is a fatty marine fish naturally high in protein as well as omega 3 fatty acids, essential oils needed by every dog to sustain life.

-The sixth item lists carrots.
+The seventh ingredient is carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The seventh item includes whole eggs.
+The eighth ingredient is whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The eighth ingredient includes salmon meal, another protein rich meat concentrate.
+The ninth ingredient is salmon meal, another protein-rich meat concentrate.